armohamm/amazon-s3-bitbucket-pipelines-staticweb-deployment/README.md

   * Uploading to S3 could act as an input to the Source stage of an [AWS CodePipeline](https://aws.amazon.com/codepipeline/) and trigger the pipeline.

 ## Acknowledgement
-This repo is forked from official bitbucket pipelines support script from Amazon.
-[Original Repository](https://bitbucket.org/awslabs/amazon-s3-bitbucket-pipelines-python).
-Also inspired by Marco Muscat's tutorial at his [personal website](http://www.lambdatwist.com/s3-hosting-guide/).
+This repo is forked from [official bitbucket pipelines support script](https://bitbucket.org/awslabs/amazon-s3-bitbucket-pipelines-python) from Amazon.
+Also inspired by
+ Marco Muscat's tutorial at his [personal website](http://www.lambdatwist.com/s3-hosting-guide/).